BraisGP99/inlineHtmlOmp/README.md

 ## Description

-A plugin that embeds HTML content from files to inline in OMP monographs -
+A plugin that displays html content without the iframe tag for better accesibility

 ## TODO

-Implement inline integration and manipulate templates correctly
+Implement adecuate template displaying